 Enhanced smart tagging is based on learning models of images and their tags.
 These models are not always perfect at identifying tags.
 The current version of the Smart Tags has the following limitations:

 Inability to recognize subtle differences in images.
-For example, slim versus regular fitted shirts.
+For example, slim-fit versus regular-fit shirts.

-Inability to identify tags based on tiny patterns/parts of an image.
-For example, logos on T-shirts.
+Inability to identify tags based on tiny patterns or parts of an image.
+For example, logos on shirts.

 Tagging is supported in the languages that Experience Manager supports.
 For a list of languages, see Smart Content Service release notes.

-Tags that are not realistically handled are related to:
+The tags that are not handled relate to:

-To search for assets with smart tags (regular or enhanced), use the Assets search (full-text search).
+To search for files with smart tags (regular or enhanced), use the Assets search (full-text search).
 There is no separate search predicate for smart tags.